james-hinton/aurora-explorer-terraform/README.md

 # aurora-explorer-terraform
-Provisioning AWS resources for the Aurora Explorer project
+Contains Terraform configuration files (*.tf) responsible for provisioning and managing the AWS infrastructure required for the Aurora Borealis Explorer application.